-To ensure that students have the skills to do scholarly research in an area of concentration, they are required to take a minimum of 6 points in research methods, statistics, and measurement.
+To ensure that students have the skills to do scholarly research in an Area of Specialization, they are required to take a minimum of 6 points in research methods, statistics, and measurement.
 Depending on the type of dissertation, they may be asked to take additional courses in linguistic analysis, qualitative methods, or quantitative methods.

-- A&HL 5575 Research literacy in applied linguistics and TESOL (3) - One course from the following: - HUDM 4122 Probability and statistical inference (3) - ITSF 5000 Methods of inquiry: Ethnography and participant observation (3) - Additional courses chosen with advisor's approval
+- A&HL 5575 Research literacy in applied linguistics and TESOL (3) - One course from the following: - HUDM 4122 Probability and statistical inference (3)